 New year, new life.
 Or so they say, right?
 We have 365 days ahead of us to fulfill our dreams.
-For example, January is a good time to set a goal to travel and see all there is to see in Rome by soaking up Ancient History through Rome's majestic monuments.
+For example, January is a good time to set a goal to travel and see all there is to see in Rome, soaking up ancient history through the majestic monuments of Rome.
 Don't let the winter cold stop you in Rome!

-During this magical month you can finish enjoying the Christmas season and Rome's Christmas markets, celebrate the New Year in style with fireworks, take advantage of the best sales in one of Europe's fashion capitals and much more.
+During this magical month you can finish enjoying the Christmas season and the Christmas markets in Rome, celebrate the new year in style with fireworks, take advantage of the best sales in one of the European capitals of fashion and much more.
 I leave you with a list of goals for the new year in the form of the best plans for you to have the most fun in the city.
 Here we go!

-2. Feel the Pope up close at the Angelus Mass
+1. Feel the pope up close at the Angelus mass

 4. Stroll around the city at your leisure without cars